carpentries-lab/metagenomics-analysis/_episodes/10-hands_on-diversity.md

 ## kraken-biom as an alternative to create a phyloseq object

-In the above lines we explored how to create a phyloseq object using basic R functions.
+In the above lines, we explored how to create a phyloseq object using basic R functions.
-Certainly, this is a method that helps to practize and masterize the manipulation of different type of objects and information.
+Certainly, this is a method that helps to practice and master the manipulation of different types of objects and information.
 But we can obtain the same result by using programs that will extract the information from the kraken output files and will help us to save time.
 One program widely used for this purpose is kraken-biom.